 In the current state of the world today with COVID-19, a lot has changed for many groups of people.
-From young children having to learn virtually to parents having to stay home and adjust to the work-from-home culture, the world has had to make exponential adjustments to adjust to a “new normal”.
-This has been no different for individuals who have become new parents during this pandemic.
+The world has had to make exponential adjustments to adjust to a “new normal”.
+For instance, young children had to learn virtually, parents had to stay home and adjust to the work-from-home culture, etc. This has been no different for individuals who have become new parents during this pandemic.

 How has becoming a new parent during COVID-19 compared to before?
 Has it made new parents more cautious and even scared or anxious about welcoming a new baby into the world?

 Parenting for anyone can be a completely new experience; from sleepless nights to breastfeeding when your baby is hungry, parents see their lives do a complete 180º turn.
 But there are also the little things that bring joy, whether it be the sound of their child’s first laugh or when they utter their first word.